microsoft/ccf-app-samples/decentralize-rbac-app/README.md

-# Decentralized AuthZ application
+# Decentralized RBAC Application

-This is the _CCF Decentralized AuthZ app - sample_ in typescript.
+This is the _CCF Decentralized RBAC app - sample_ in typescript.

 ## Overview

-The CCF network will be used to host a decentralized RBAC application where a consortium of members from different organizations would manage the roles, allowed action for a role and users.
-A user would have a specific role that would determine the allowed action.
+The CCF network will be used to host a decentralized RBAC application where a consortium of members from different organizations would manage the roles, their allowed actions and users.
+A user is assigned a role which determines the allowed action.

-A service could use the decentralized RBAC application to determine if an action is allowed for a logged-in user.
+An external service could use the application to perform authorization(AuthZ) decisions for the logged-in user.

 ## Architecture

-The application consists of two parts: Role and User Management, Authorization.
+The application consists of three parts:

+(i) Role management,
+(ii) User management, and,
+(iii) Authorization

 - Role and User Management
-  - API Endpoint: allow members to add a role and action allowed for a role.
+  - API Endpoint: allow members to add a role and allowed action.
-  - API Endpoint: allow members to add a user and their role.
+  - API Endpoint: allow members to add a user and the role.
 - Authorization
-  - Check if a user exist and an action is allowed.
+  - Check if a user exists and if an action is allowed.

 ### Repository Layout